nasa-gibs/worldview-components/README.md

 ## Development

 * clone this repository
-* use [npm link](https://docs.npmjs.com/cli/link) to link your local version of WVTC.
+* use [npm link](https://docs.npmjs.com/cli/link) to link your local version of WVC.
 * run `gulp` to babelify and browserify your code
 * run `gulp watch` to compile your code on save.